 Remember that when traveling through Georgia, Super Speeder laws apply, so if you get caught speeding over 75 mph not only do you incur a fine for the ticket but you will get slapped with an extra $200 fine that must be paid in a timely manner or you can lose your license!

-Stay safe during Thanksgiving holiday, allow yourself plenty of time and don’t let others in the vehicle distract you from your goal of getting there safe and sound to enjoy the turkey, stuffing, pumpkin pie and whatever else you choose.
+Stay safe during the Thanksgiving holiday, allow yourself plenty of time, and don’t let others in the vehicle distract you from your goal of getting there safe and sound to enjoy the turkey, stuffing, pumpkin pie and whatever else you choose.
 Have a happy and safe Thanksgiving!